FriendsOfCake/crud/docs/quick-start.rst

 Quick Start
 ===========

-So, you are busy, and you just want to ``get things done™``, so let's get going
+So, you are busy, and you just want to ``get things done™``, so let's get going.

-After the :doc:`installation<installation>` is done, we are ready to CRUD-ify our app
+After the :doc:`installation<installation>` is done, we are ready to CRUD-ify our app.

 The application
 --------------